How To Do Intermittent Fasting

 Although snacking is intended to suppress hunger and fill any gaps, it actually does the opposite.

 Every time we eat, the carbohydrates in foods are broken down into sugars, which are intended to be used as energy.
-Each time this happens, our bodies respond by releasing insulin, which helps us use the glucose as fuel.
+Each time this happens, our bodies respond by releasing insulin, which helps us use glucose as fuel.

 However, the more this happens, the more we become resistant to insulin, and the less effective insulin becomes at retrieving and using glucose.
 This leaves excess glucose in the body, which prompts the body to hang on to existing fat, and store more, as energy reserves for the future.
 Without being able to use glucose as an immediate source of energy, we become tired, hungry and the desire to snack is raised again.
 It really is quite a vicious cycle.